cgaynor91/Simon-Memory-Game/README.md

 ## Deployment

 This website is hosted using GitHub pages which were deployed directly from the master branch.
 The webiste will automatically update when updated commits are made to the master branch.
-The webiste was developed using Cloud9 IDE, it was then committed to git and pushed to GitHub using the terminal in Cloud9.
+The webiste was developed using AWS IDE, it was then committed to git and pushed to GitHub using the terminal in AWS.

 To deploy this page to GitHub Pages from its GitHub repository, the following steps were taken: